arutar/wininfparser/README.md

 wininfparser Python module that can open, save, edit Windows INF files (Driver Files)

 ## Usage
+opening an inf file, viewing the list of sections, viewing the contents of a section

 ```python
 from wininfparser import WinINF, INFsection